7 Items to Remember When Moving Your Residence or Business to Another Location

 If your company is an LLC, then it is most likely set up for the state where you currently live.
 Check with a business attorney or accountant to file all the necessary documents.
 Your current legal documents may just need to be amended, but it might be more complicated than that.
+If you’re leaving the country and going south then you’ll need to fill out a Mexico visa application.
 You will also need to get a new driver’s license once you arrive.

 3. Notify Everyone